lcsrodriguez/SuperTODO/README.md

 1. Import the package.
 It can be either:
     - imported from CTAN
-    - downloaded from the current release and put in the same-level directory as the main file from your project
+    - downloaded (the `.sty` file) from the current release and put in the same-level directory as the main file from your project

 In both cases, you can finally use the package with the following *at the top of the compiled document*:
 ```latex